GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

 .. _PS_MEDIA:

 **PS_MEDIA**
-    Sets the physical format of the current plot paper [a4 (or letter)].
+    *Classic mode:* Sets the physical size of the current plotting paper [a4 or letter].
-    The setting only applies to PostScript plots (i.e., classic mode or when using modern mode and selecting PostScript outout).
+    *Modern mode:* If user selects PostScript output then the above applies as well.
+    For other graphics formats (PDF and rasters), the media size is determined automatically by cropping to fit the plot exactly (but see :ref:`PS_CONVERT <PS_CONVERT>`).
+However, if a specific media size is desired then the **PS_MEDIA** may be specified as well.
     The following formats (and their widths and heights in points) are recognized:

     Media width height